The 51 Essential Things to Prepare For

 An audit (or investigation) by the Department of Labor (DOL) can be an employer nightmare.
 Why?
 Because in March 2010, the DOL announced a joint initiative with the IRS to improve enforcement of workplace laws.

-The results are astonishing.
-Since 2012, DOL audits have resulted in more than $6 billion in fines.
-With a budget of $183 million for enforcement, DOL audits are on the rise for firms as small as 2 employees.
+Since then, the results are astonishing.
+DOL audits have resulted in more than $15 billion in fines over the last 10 year average.
+With a committed budget for on-going enforcement, DOL audits occur regularly for firms as small as 2 employees.

 With more than 20 major categories, each with their own sub-points, the increased scope of these joint DOL/IRS audits now goes beyond just ERISA law and can often take months (and up to two years) to complete.